Tradition and Faith-Oriented Insider Mediators

 Tradition- and faith-oriented insider mediators or TFIMs constructively manifest tradition and faith in their peace mediation efforts.
 Intrinsic to a conflict context, they work from the inside to create the space and opportunity for transforming conflict.
-They are able to do so due to their respected position and legitimacy in society, inside knowledge, personal relationships to the community and their commitment to engendering peaceful coexistence.
+They are able to do so due to their respected position and legitimacy in society, inside knowledge, personal relationships with the community, and their commitment to engendering peaceful coexistence.

 Who are TFIMs and why are they important?

 Tradition- and faith-oriented insider mediators are traditional and religious authorities or leaders, and civil society actors, who incorporate traditional and religious elements in their conflict transformation efforts.
-A TFIM may draw tools and inspiration from multiple faiths, cultures and traditions, as well was from non-religious and non-traditional values.
+A TFIM may draw tools and inspiration from multiple faiths, cultures, and traditions, as well as from non-religious and non-traditional values.

 As national and internal actors, TFIMs often work behind the scenes and use their influence to constructively transform the behavior and relationships of conflict actors.
-Using facilitation, dialogue and mediation, TFIMs are able work horizontally and vertically, formally and informally, at local, regional and national levels.
+Using facilitation, dialogue, and mediation, TFIMs are able to work horizontally and vertically, formally and informally, at local, regional, and national levels.

 Does the inclusion of TFIMs in conflict resolution mean that the conflict is about religion?

-TFIMs can influence people’s opinions and perceptions by re-humanising the ‘other’ on the basis of traditional and religious values such as justice for all, forgiveness, harmony, and human dignity.
-TFIMs often constructively challenge and address blind spots of predominant religious and traditional practices and succeed in evoking paradigm shifts in people´s attitude and behaviour.
+TFIMs can influence people’s opinions and perceptions by re-humanizing the ‘other’ on the basis of traditional and religious values such as justice for all, forgiveness, harmony, and human dignity.
+TFIMs often constructively challenge and address blind spots of predominant religious and traditional practices and succeed in evoking paradigm shifts in people’s attitudes and behavior.
 The approaches to mediation adopted by religious peacemakers are thus not necessarily ‘religious’, but often more similar to ‘secular’ approaches used by other kinds of peacemakers.